Head of "Modelling and Simulation"

 Scientific Career

-Martin Rudolph heads the cross-sectional unit Modelling and Simulations at the Leibniz Institute of Surface Engineering (IOM) since 2023.
-He earned his PhD in Plasma Physics from the Laboratoire de Physique des Gaz et des Plasma at the Universite Paris-Saclay in 2017 and has a M.Sc. in Space Science and Technology from Lulea Tekniska Universitet, Sweden, and a Master in Physique et Astrophysique from the Université Paul Sabatier in Toulouse, France.
+Since 2023, I have been co-leading the cross-sectional unit "Modeling and Simulation" at the Leibniz Institute of Surface Engineering (IOM).
+My research journey started in France, where I earned my Ph.D. in 2017 at the Laboratoire de Physique des Gaz et des Plasmas (LPGP) at Université Paris-Saclay.
+Previously, I obtained an M.Sc. in Space Science and Technology from Luleå University of Technology in Sweden and a Master in Physics and Astrophysics from Université Paul Sabatier in Toulouse.

 Selected Publications